nosensemlem/anime-match-game/README.md

 Before I went to the NaviSoft firm for an interview, I created this quick app to practise C Sharp and WPF.
 It adheres to the Pikachu game's fundamental logic.
 The rules of the game are rather simple: there are 16 cells, 8 pairs of identical photographs, two identical photographs are chosen, and those two photographs disappear.
-The object of the g is to remove every tile in the shortest amount of time possible.
+The object of the game is to remove every tile in the shortest amount of time possible.
 Good luck.

 <p align="center">